Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 With Smart Bar Prep’s study material being delivered to you entirely as a standard digital PDF, you are able to access it from your laptop, tablet or phone, and you can even print it out and keep it as long as you’d like.
 It won’t expire or go away, however, the download link to access the course content does have an expiration date at around the 6-month mark, so be sure to download everything to your computer before then.

-The digital flashcards do have an access period of 5-7 months, depending on which exam you take, but you’ll still be able to print out the PDF versions of the flashcards to use as you please.
+The digital flashcards do have an access period of 5-7 months, but you’ll still be able to print out the PDF versions of the flashcards to use as you please.
 Overall, that’s a great deal.

 Since the files are downloadable, you’ll get immediate access with no waiting period, which means you can start working immediately.
 Free samples of the UBE study materials are available for download on their website, so you can check out the program before you sign up.